matijakolaric-com/django-music-publisher/docs/manual_albumcd.rst

 So far, in this manual, we have created basic musical works and CWR registrations, without any data on recordings, albums and/or libraries.

 As it was mentioned in the section on adding and changing works, it is possible to add this information thorugh ``Add Work view``.
-That is the preferred way if information is available fromt he start of the input process.
+That is the preferred way if information is available from the start of the input process.
 However, sometimes we want to register works before we have data on recordings.
 While opening every work and adding the data is definitelly an option, there is a faster way.

 Press ``Add`` next to ``Albums and Library CDs``.
 The following interface appears: